 A Foundational Education With the Flexibility to Pursue Your Interests

-Harvard University’s graduate programs in computational science and engineering (CSE) offer an exciting and rapidly evolving curriculum that is equally balanced between computer science, applied math and statistics.
+Harvard University’s graduate programs in applied computation offer an exciting and rapidly evolving curriculum that is equally balanced between computer science, applied math and statistics.

 Housed within the Institute for Applied Computational Science (IACS), the CSE master’s and secondary field programs focus on computational and data science principles that are important across disciplines.
 Students are trained to solve real-world problems and conduct innovative research by using mathematical models, algorithms, systems innovations and statistical tools.
 Project-based courses provide practical experience in leadership development and collaborative problem solving.